 - Lighting – occupancy

 B+B Smartworx developed the Wzzard Intelligent Sensing Platform to facilitate the coming world of connected intelligence, where machines, systems and humans will collaborate, inform and make decisions based upon sensors data.
-Wzzard system is an easy to use, complete wireless sensor connectivity platform for the rapid deployment of scalable, intelligent, reliable IoT networking in remote and demanding environments.
+The Wzzard system is an easy to use, complete wireless sensor connectivity platform for the rapid deployment of scalable, intelligent, reliable IoT networking in remote and demanding environments.
 Wzzard was designed to help customers efficiently develop and deploy secure, smart, self-powered, and scalable building monitoring solutions.

-The Wzzard platform uses Intelligent Edge Nodes, a wireless 802.15.4e SmartMesh IP network to transmit sensor data to the Spectre Network Gateway.
-The Spectre Network Gateway communicates to the Internet via wired connections or the cellular data networks and communicates data to the application platform for data collection, dashboards and analysis.
+The Wzzard platform uses Intelligent Edge Nodes, a wireless 802.15.4e SmartMesh IP network to transmit sensor data to the Wzzard Gateway.
+The network gateway communicates to the Internet via wired connections or the cellular data networks and communicates data to the application platform for data collection, dashboards and analysis.
 The Wzzard Intelligent Edge Nodes monitor any piece of equipment through the use of attached industry standard sensors.
 The Nodes provide a wide variety of sensor interface options, including general purpose analog inputs, digital input/output and thermocouple.
 Based on the wireless IEEE 802.15.4e standard, the Wzzard system use of SmartMesh IP mesh network is an excellent choice for condition monitoring solutions, even in harsh, dynamically changing RF environments.
 SmartMesh IP networks use a triple-play of wireless mesh technologies—time diversity, frequency diversity, and physical diversity—to assure reliability, resiliency, scalability, power source flexibility, and ease-of-use.
 Wzzard’s nodes attach automatically, and the SmartMesh IP technology dynamically self-configures to re-form the mesh network.
 To ensure data always reaches the gateway, nodes will determine their optimal RF paths to other nodes and back to the gateway providing up to five 9’s 99.999% data transmission reliability.
 Thanks to low-power wireless technology and programmable time synchronization, the Intelligent Edge Nodes can operate for multiple years on battery power.

-Through the use of Eco-system partners B&B Smartworx can also provide a data visualization solution, giving operators access to real-time to equipment usage, trends and operational data, all in graphic Human Machine Interface (HMI) dashboard, allowing staff to remotely monitor and control the processes all from a centralized location.
+Through the use of Eco-System Partners, B+B Smartworx can also provide a data visualization solution, giving operators access to real-time to equipment usage, trends and operational data, all in graphic Human Machine Interface (HMI) dashboard, allowing staff to remotely monitor and control the processes all from a centralized location.
 System allow for the configuration of alarm and remote notification that provide advanced warning of operational parameters outside the norms and allow staff to stay informed wherever they are located.

 Intelligent data collection, processing and transmission also enables building monitoring systems migration beyond today’s descriptive analytics, which can only reactively describe what happened and why, towards predictive and prescriptive analytics that can derive meaning from intelligent data and proactively prescribe actions to increase efficiency and further reduce unplanned downtime.